Okay, here we go. Let's start with the basics.

 A good marinara sauce is the secret of life.
 It is the measure of an Italian woman's worth.
 Sauce is as individual to an Italian family as a tartan is to a Scottish clan.
 A grown man, if he is Italian, will get tears in his eyes when he talks about his mother's sauce.
 My daughter, Nikki (or “Nicky” like her grandfather, four of her uncles, and three-quarters of her cousins), says you need to marry “up” in sauce.
 My husband married me anyway, but clearly expected improvement.

 Peel some garlic and slice it real thin. ("Ma!
 How much is some?"
 "How much you like garlic, Nikki?")
 Four to six cloves.
 Then pour 1/2 cup of olive oil in a pot.
 Put the pot over medium heat and, when the oil is hot, throw in the garlic.
 Cook until light brown.
-Meanwhile, take two cans (the big ones) of plum tomatoes and put them - one at a time - in a blender, just for a second.
+Turn off the heat or the oil will spritz all over the place when you put in the tomatoes.
+Meanwhile, take two big cans of plum tomatoes (for the love of God, don't use crushed tomatoes; that's the stuff they scrape off the tables at the factory) and put them - one can at a time - in a blender, just for a second.
 Just until the tomatoes bust up.
 If you don't have a blender - or if you want to be Italian about it - bust up the tomatoes with your (clean, right?) hands (take off your jewelry first).
 Then pour the tomatoes into the oil-and-garlic.
+Turn the heat back on to medium-low.
 Add 2 1/2 teaspoons of salt, 2 teaspoons of oregano, 1 teaspoon of finely-chopped parsley, and 1/2 teaspoon of black pepper.
 The parsley and pepper should be fresh, but it's not a disaster if they aren't.
 Simmer everything rapidly for about 20 minutes.
 And stir it once in a while.

 That's it.
 People have told me that they cook their marinara sauce all day.
 They're stupid.
 Now go to confession and beg God's forgiveness that you ever opened a bottle of Prego.